holayeah/analytics_slack/README.md

-# analytics_slack
+# Analytics to slack
-Get google analytics to slack.
+Get google analytics to slack,